 - If using an elevator, face masks are required and occupants must adhere to posted occupancy limits.

 UH Mānoa has taken steps to ensure that those on campus are able to practice safe social distancing.
-Those steps include reconfiguring teaching, office and public spaces and adjusting the fall 2021 course delivery formats so that courses have the option to be online in some capacity.
+Those steps include reconfiguring teaching, office and public spaces and adjusting the fall 2021 course delivery formats so that many courses have the option to be online in some capacity.

 When on campus